-My friends at Do or Dine Catering are no exception to this.
-Self-taught with years of experience, Chef Nicoletta Grippo and Daniel Hurlehy have created something truly special.
-With passion and ingenuity, they have successfully combined the traditions behind Italian cooking with modern extravagance and the simple idea of cooking over a campfire.
+My friends at Do or Dine Catering are masters of this elevated wilderness dining.
+Self-taught yet deeply experienced, Chef Nicoletta Grippo and Daniel Hurlehy have built something extraordinary—a marriage of Italian tradition, modern extravagance, and the primal simplicity of cooking over open flame.

 Chefs today prize natural ingredients and back-to-your-roots techniques more than ever.
 With so much love going into local, fresh ingredients and wood, the most natural ingredient on earth, open fire cooking only improves most dishes.